 Osteoporosis is a disease in which bones become fragile and brittle and are prone to fracture.
 Osteoporosis affects 44 million Americans, mostly women, but also men.
 Osteoporosis increases the risk of fractures which can be disabling or even deadly.
 Osteoporosis is treatable and may be preventable.
 People need to know their risk for osteoporosis and talk to their doctors about diagnosis, prevention and treatment.

 There are two ways to find out if you have osteoporosis: by breaking a bone or by getting a bone density test.
 Just as it is important to know your blood pressure and cholesterol, it is also important to know your T-score.
 Osteoporosis is diagnosed with bone density testing.
-At RIS, we offer state-of-the-art bone density testing with a Hologic DEXA scanner.
+At Radiology and Imaging Specialists (RIS), we offer state-of-the-art bone density testing with a Hologic DEXA scanner.
 The lumbar spine, hips and wrists can be tested.
 A “T-score” is obtained for each body part tested.
 By World Health Organization (WHO) criteria, a T-score greater than minus (-) 1.0 is normal, minus (-) 1.0 to (-) 2.5 is osteopenia and less than minus (-) 2.5 is osteoporosis.

 Osteoporosis Risk Factors: